-Common types of data that your clinical collaboration solution should track include usage trends by organization, department, and individuals as well as transactional data.
-For reporting, the solution should capture real-time data around specific activities, including bedside requests and nurse response times, time spent with patients, the detection of high-acuity patients, and correlations to patient satisfaction scores.
+Common types of data that your clinical communications solution should track include usage trends by organization, department, and individuals as well as transactional data.
+For reporting, the solution should capture real-time data around specific activities, including the metadata related to every message that's sent within your organization, and aggregate it into dashboard and table views.
 Collectively, these data types will provide a window into your organization's effectiveness in communicating.